esteinig/cerebro/README.md

 # Table of contents

 1. Background
-2. Install
+2. Installation
-3. CSF protocol
+3. Documentation and tutorials
 4. Nextflow pipelines and core functions
-5. The Rust command-line client and stack
+5. Command-line client and clinical reports
-6. Docker stack deployments with web application and Rust API
+6. Docker stack for local or web deployments
 7. Svelte web application for collaborative reporting
+8. Cerebro API and command-line client request tasks
+9. Python package for validation experiments and plots